bofm/sublime_sqlplus/README.md

 * Both input and output are selectable and editable with your best text editor
 * Commands history
 * One tab - one SQL*Plus subprocess.
 Auto-terminate on tab close
-* Do whatever you would do in SQL*Plus with no limitation
+* Do whatever you would do in SQL*Plus without leaving Sublime Text window.

 # Installation
 * With [Package Control](http://wbond.net/sublime_packages/package_control): Run `Package Control: Install Package` command, find and install `SQLPlus` plugin.